Baldridge Lab

 Toothless... the workhorse of our lab...

-• Proteoliposomes float to the top!
+• Proteoliposomes float near the top!

-Proteoliposomes float to the top!
+Proteoliposomes float near the top!

 • This is home for our yeasty-beasties